MicrosoftDocs/azure-docs/articles/azure-resource-manager/templates/template-tutorial-add-outputs.md

 The type of returned value is set to `object`, which means it returns a JSON object.

 It uses the [reference](template-functions-resource.md#reference) function to get the runtime state of the storage account.
-To get the runtime state of a resource, you pass in the name or ID of a resource.
+To get the runtime state of a resource, pass the name or ID of a resource.
 In this case, you use the same variable you used to create the name of the storage account.

 Finally, it returns the `primaryEndpoints` property from the storage account.